Celine0k0y3/printf/README.md

 #

 8. Sarcasm is lost in print
-Handle the following length modifiers for non-custom conversion specifiers:
+Handle the following length modifiers for non-custom conversion  specifiers only:

 l
 h